Gabriel Paulista: Valencia

 On 18 August 2017, Gabriel Paulista returned to Spain to join Valencia on a five-year contract.
 He made his debut on 9 September, in a 0–0 home draw against Atlético Madrid.
 On 20 January 2018, he was sent off for dissent in a 2–1 loss at UD Las Palmas, infuriating his manager Marcelino García Toral.

 Gabriel Paulista played five games as Los Che won the 2018–19 Copa del Rey, including the 2–1 final win over Barcelona on 25 May; it was their first honour for eleven years.
-On 10 December 2019, he was sent off at the end of a 1–0 win at AFC Ajax in the last game of the Champions League group stage, for headbutting Dušan Tadić.
+On 10 December 2019, he was sent off at the end of a 1–0 win at Ajax in the last game of the Champions League group stage, for headbutting Dušan Tadić.

+In 2020–21, Gabriel Paulista scored a career-best four goals in 31 games, starting with an equaliser in a 4–2 home win over city rivals Levante in the opening game on 13 September 2020.
+He signed a new contract to 2024, in January 2021.

+Owing to a muscular injury in his right leg, Gabriel Paulista was sidelined from 30 October 2021 until the following 26 February, when he needed just four minutes to score the only goal away to Mallorca.
+He played the full 120 minutes of the 2022 Copa del Rey final on 23 April – being booked after five minutes for a foul on Borja Iglesias – as his team lost on penalties to Real Betis.

+Atlético Madrid

+On 31 January 2024, Gabriel Paulista joined fellow La Liga club Atlético Madrid on a free transfer, signing a contract until the end of the season.

+Beşiktaş

+On 15 June 2024, Gabriel Paulista joined Süper Lig club Beşiktaş on a free transfer until 2027.

 International career

 On 20 March 2015, Gabriel Paulista was called up to the Brazil national team for the first time, replacing the injured David Luiz for friendly matches against France and Chile.
 However, he did not feature in either match.

 On 9 December 2020, Gabriel Paulista obtained Spanish nationality through residence, and made himself available to represent the Spain national team.